The leftmost particle of branching subordinators: An equivalent formulation of Assumption

 Choosing $\lambda=c_2 a^{\sigma}$ in \eqref{trivialbound} and using \eqref{regbranchhigh} we get the positivity of the liminf in \eqref{assump2meas}, concluding the proof of \eqref{assump2meas}. \\ We now assume that Assumption \ref{regbranchoriginal} holds true for some $\sigma>0$ and we prove \eqref{regbranchlow} and \eqref{regbranchhigh}.
 For any $a>0$ and $\lambda \geq 0$, we have $M_a(\lambda) \leq \sum_{n=0}^{\lfloor a \rfloor} e^{-\lambda n}\mu([n,n+1])$.
 Choosing $\lambda=c_1 a^{\sigma}$ for some $c_1$ strictly larger than the limsup in \eqref{assump2meas}, we get $M_a(c_1 a^{\sigma}) \leq \sum_{n=0}^{\lfloor a \rfloor} e^{-c_1 a^{\sigma} n} \mu([n,n+1]) \leq \sum_{n=0}^{\infty} e^{-c_1 n^{1+\sigma}} \mu([n,n+1])$.
 This sum is finite by \eqref{assump2meas} so \eqref{regbranchlow} follows.
 Then, \eqref{trivialbound0} translates into $\log(M_a(\lambda)) \geq -\lambda a +\log(\mu([0,a)))$.
 Choosing $\lambda=c_2 a^{\sigma}$ for some $c_2$ strictly smaller than the liminf in \eqref{assump2meas}, we get $\log(M_a(c_2 a^{\sigma})) \geq -c_2 a^{1+\sigma} +\log(\mu([0,a)))$.
 From this and \eqref{assump2meas}, we get \eqref{regbranchhigh}. \end{proof} In light of the equivalence from Lemma \ref{equivassumption}, the double appearance of $\sigma$ in \eqref{regbranchhigh} is natural.
 Indeed, \eqref{regbranchlow} implies the finiteness of the limsup in \eqref{assump2meas} which in turn implies, via \eqref{trivialbound}, that for any function $f(\cdot):[0,\infty)\rightarrow[0,\infty)$ we have $\limsup_{a \rightarrow \infty} \log(M_a(f(a)))/a^{1+\sigma} <\infty$.
 Therefore, \eqref{regbranchhigh} only says that a counterpart of \eqref{regbranchlow} is satisfied. \end{appendix}

-\begin{merci} The authors are grateful to Zhan Shi and Bastien Mallein for interesting discussions and advises.
+\begin{merci} The authors are grateful to Zhan Shi and Bastien Mallein for interesting discussions, advises, and careful reading.
+This work is supported by Beijing Natural Science Foundation, project number IS24067.
 The first author benefited during the preparation of this paper from the support of Hua Loo-Keng Center for Mathematical Sciences (AMSS, Chinese Academy of Sciences) and from the National Natural Science Foundation of China (No. 12288201). \end{merci}